adamnemecek/WebMIDIKit/README.md

 #WebMIDIKit

-This project is an implementation of the [WebMIDI standard](https://www.w3.org/TR/webmidi/) API in Swift adapted for non-web environment.
+This project is an adapted implementation of the [WebMIDI standard](https://www.w3.org/TR/webmidi/) API in Swift

+* adapted meaning that .
+WebMIDIKit is a part of the [AudioKit](https://githib.com/audiokit/audiokit)

 #Why
 The original MIDI standard is extremely unwieldy, it's over 900 pages.